qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 ### Comments
 - Building structured representations for scenes and sentence meanings in ways that generalize to truly novel situations remains a challenge.
 - It is also important for symbolic representation of language.
+- Recent progress on **unsupervised or weakly supervised representation learning**, in both language and vision, offer some **promise of generalization**

 ---
 ## The Neuro-Symbolic Concept Learner